Su-nlight/12th-assignments/README.md

    24   | Write a function named as 'csvfile()' to create  'abc.csv' with specifications : "employee name", "employee number",
         | "designation" and "basic salary".
 Also write a function named as 'readcsvfile()' to read all and display all records
         | on the screen. (exam oriented)<br/>
+   25   | Write a program to perform
-   25   | Write a program to perform selection sort on user accepted list of integers.<br/>
+   26   | Write a program to perform selection sort on user accepted list of integers.<br/>
 <pre/>